syndesisio/syndesis/README.md

 * `PEMTOKEYSTORE_IMAGE`: PEM to keystore init container image
 * `IMAGE_PULL_POLICY`: ImagePullPolicy configuration on rhipaas images

-No parameter is required.
-Most of the the parameters have sane default, however you might want to customize `ROUTE_HOSTNAME` which has a default of `ipaas.127.0.0.1.nip.io` (which is also used in the description below).
+`ROUTE_HOSTNAME` is the only parameter required.
+Most of the other parameters have sane defaults.

 ## Running locally for development